 Assets in a Trust

 Assets held in a trust may avoid the probate process.
 Trusts can serve a variety of purposes, including facilitating the transfer of assets after death without probate.
 When placing assets in a trust, the trustee becomes the owner — the person who previously owned the assets gives up ownership.
-As a result, when that person dies, the trust may avoid probate.

 Is Probate Necessary for Your Family?